Soil Extension - Invest in the Test

 The project encouraged and support landholders to incorporate routine soil testing into their management to inform management practices, to monitor the impact of any changes made and adjust practices accordingly.

-The focus was diverse Inland Burnett region of Qld (North Burnett Regional Council & South Burnett Regional Council areas).
-The project focused on beef cattle grazing, dryland & irrigated grain, pulse and hay cropping including many mixed farming enterprises
+The focus was the Inland Burnett region and targeted beef cattle grazing, dryland and irrigated grain, pulse and hay cropping including many mixed farming enterprises.

-The Invest in a Test project worked with inland Burnett landholders to generate local soils data and practical examples of using soil testing & associated interpretation for improved soils management.
-Forty-two landholders, managing more than 16,200 ha receive soil testing on 84 paddocks totaling over 713ha and averaging 9 ha each.
-Farmers were provided with lab analysis and basic soil morphology and interpretation and recommendations by agronomic consultants.
+The Invest in a Test project worked with Inland Burnett landholders to generate local soils data and practical examples of using soil testing and associated interpretation for improved soils management.
+Forty-two landholders, managing more than 16,200 ha receive soil testing on 84 paddocks totaling over 713 ha and averaging 9 ha each.
+Farmers were provided with laboratory analysis, basic soil morphology and interpretation and recommendations by agronomic consultants.
 The farms were geographically spread right across the inland Burnett and incorporated both grazing and cropping industries.

 Resources can be found on the Burnett Ag Hub.